-Spencer House is open to the public for viewing every Sunday (except during January and August) 10:30 - 15:45.
-Access is by guided tour lasting approximately 1 hour.
-Tours begin at regular intervals.
-Last admission is at 16:45.
-The maximum number of visitors on each tour is 20.
+Spencer House, is open to the public for viewing every Sunday (except during August) from 10.00 a.m. – 4.30 p.m. (last tour).
+Access is by guided tour, which lasts approximately 1 hour.
+Tours begin at regular intervals and the maximum number of visitors on each tour is 20.

 Venue Details & Map

 27 St James's PlaceLondonSW1A 1NR

 - Tube: Green Park

 - Event Facilities

 - Licenced for civil marriages

 - Good views